apinazo/apinazo.github.io/distributed-tracing.md

+---
+layout: page
+title: Distributed tracing with Sleuth and Zipkin
+---

 # Overview
 Distributed tracing is the technique for following a request from a client through all the microservices architecture back to the client.